tarwn/lessthandot-hugo/blogs/content/posts/2011-05-10-t-sql-tuesday-18-a.md

 Because I don't have a WHERE clause in my second query, this could be an infinite loop.
 (Unless you believe the world is going to end on December 21, 2012.
 But that wasn't coded into SQL Server.)
 How do I prevent this?
 I use the query hint OPTION (MAXRECURSION X).

 What I learned while writing this post: if not explicitly specified, the default MAXRECURSION is 100.
 The range is 0 – 32,767.
-0 indicates “no limit”.
-Also, and I quote from [Books Online][6], “When the specified or default number for MAXRECURSION limit is reached during query execution, the query is ended and an error is returned.
+0 indicates "no limit".
+Also, and I quote from [Books Online][6], "When the specified or default number for MAXRECURSION limit is reached during query execution, the query is ended and an error is returned.
 Because of this error, all effects of the statement are rolled back.
 If the statement is a SELECT statement, partial results or no results may be returned.
-Any partial results returned may not include all rows on recursion levels beyond the specified maximum recursion level.”
+Any partial results returned may not include all rows on recursion levels beyond the specified maximum recursion level."
 This will come back to haunt me later, as you will see.

 ```sql
 SELECT CalendarDate, DateYear, DateQuarter, DateMonth, DateWeek, DateDayOfWeek, DateDay, DateDayOfYear